U2UTraining/katacoda-scenarios/kubernetes-lab/step3.md

 to verify the state.

-- The DESIRED state is showing the configured number of replicas
+- The READY state is showing the of replicas ready to receive traffic
-- The CURRENT state show how many replicas are running now
 - The UP-TO-DATE is the number of replicas that were updated to match the desired (configured) state
 - The AVAILABLE state shows how many replicas are actually AVAILABLE to the users
+- The AGE displays the amount of time that the application has been running.

 Use